Imperative Learning: A Self-supervised Neuro-Symbolic Learning Framework for Robot Autonomy: Experiments

 \subsubsection{Baselines}

 To demonstrate the effectiveness of the IL framework for jointly optimizing the data-driven IMU model and MPC, we select four baselines including (1) IMU+MPC: classic IMU integrator with a regular Diff-MPC; (2) IMU$^+$+MPC: data-driven IMU model with a regular Diff-MPC; (3) IMU+MPC$^+$: classic IMU integrator with a Diff-MPC with learnable moment of inertia (MOI); and (4) iMPC (ours): IMU$^+$ with MPC$^+$ trained with IL framework.
 Specifically, ``IMU$^+$'' refers to the data-driven IMU denoising and integration model from \citep{qiu2023airimu}.
+Additionally, for the wind disturbance test, we select an RL approach with a commonly used approach, proximal policy optimization (PPO) \citep{schulman2017proximal} as the baseline.